sinesy/GitBookLegacy/3-1-7-Windows-list.md

 ```js
 setActiveItem("cardPanelIdentifier",panelIndex);
 ```

+* a **vertical/horizontal panel**, where the content is arranged either vertically \(1 only scrollable column\) or horizontally \(1 only scrollable row\)
+* a** responsive container \(table layout\)**, where the content is arranged from left to right, top to bottom and each element can have a weight potentially different from the others and can have a prefixed height or width.
+According to the avilable space in  the web page \(browser size\), elements are then arranged and moved in order to occupy the available space without the need for an horizontal bar.

+Data panels can be included in any container.
+Supported data panels are:

 * a  **grid, **supporting both read and write operations \(CRUD operations\)
 * a  **pivot grid, **a special type of grid, where 2 kinds of fields are managed in a special way: \(i\) a numeric field \(grouping field\) is spread along multiple columns, where each column represents a value for a second field \(identifying field\)